B2 Brussels2 The Blog

 Lire: Trump elected, Europe will have to move its buttocks!

-(1) The target set to spend 2% of GDP on defense is a silly target.
-Without a Europe-wide spending plan, it is likely to result in scattered purchases, a waste of money as there has been in the past, and will not as such solve the remaining shortcomings.
+(1) The target of spending 2% of GDP on defense is an idiotic target.
+Without a spending plan on a European scale, it risks leading to scattered purchases, a waste of money as there has been in the past, and will not as such resolve the shortcomings that persist.

 Nicolas Gros Verheyde